mli42/HackTheBooCTF-2022/forensics_2_trick_or_breach/README.md

 <hex-code>.pumpkincorp.com
 ```

+After searching for `subdomain in hexa wireshark dns`, we found this link that gives a big hint: https://ctftime.org/writeup/9559.

 Turns out, we have to take all response (or request) and concatenate all `hex-code` together.
 [Hex codes concatenated](./hexcodes.txt)

 Once run in [dcode](https://www.dcode.fr/cipher-identifier), it identifies the input as `Hexadecimal Data`.
 (It gives [this xlsx file](./dcode-data.xlsx))